 Each parcel of City-owned Real Property shall be reviewed regularly and in accordance with the City's policies and portfolio management procedures, including the City-Owned Real Estate and Facilities Policy.
-This review includes the consideration of the development of Affordable Housing, including developments that include other current or future municipal uses such as municipal parking, in an effort to leverage all City-owned Real Property to its fullest potential for Affordable Housing.
+This review includes the consideration of the development of Affordable Housing, while considering developments that include other current or future municipal uses such as municipal parking, in an effort to leverage all City-owned Real Property to its fullest potential for Affordable Housing while balancing other City priorities.
 If a parcel(s) is determined to be suitable for Affordable Housing, the City should seek to partner with an appropriate non-profit or for-profit housing entity to develop it as Affordable Housing.
-If the property is deemed to no longer have a municipal use and is also deemed unsuitable for Affordable Housing, it may be disposed of following the City's existing procedures.
-In such cases, the City reserves the right to allocate a portion of the proceeds from the sale of such property to a City housing fund to further the development of Affordable Housing.
+If the property is deemed to no longer have a municipal use and is also deemed unsuitable for Affordable Housing or other City priorities, it may be disposed of following the City's existing statutory procedures.
+In such cases, the City reserves the right to allocate a portion of the proceeds from the sale, unless encumbered by state or federal guidelines, of such property to a City housing fund to further the development of Affordable Housing.
 All City departments and agencies are subject to these procedures and guidelines.